What Is the Most Common Type of Lift Truck Accident?

 Pedestrians should also prevent forklift traffic and never cross in front of moving lift trucks.
 The forklift drivers should take the floor tape and warning signs seriously.

 Operators should always follow the speed limit and should never drive without looking.
-They should also be aware of their surroundings and should never go to an area with pedestrians.
+They should also be aware of their surroundings and never go to an area with pedestrians.

 To prevent operator error: